4.2.10 Gender equality and cultural policies

 The situation in the field of art and culture is the same as in other areas of society.
 Improvement measures are the gendered cultural report: Since 2001, the Department of Culture of the City of Vienna has published gendered data in a supplement "Frauenkunstbericht" to their Annual Financial Report.
 In the sense of gender budgeting, since 2007 the federal annual Arts Report has identified the gender-specific distribution of scholarships, purchases and prizes, the gender-specific distribution according to branches and the gender-specific distribution of the commission and jury members of "Kunstaktion".

-In 2011, a total of 1 337 subsidies, with a total amount of EUR 5.3 million, were awarded.
-706 male artists' projects (53%) were supported with a sum of EUR 2.8 million.
-631 female artists' projects (47%) received a total of EUR 2.5 million.
-On average, EUR 3 972 per subsidy was spent on subsidies for men and EUR 3 999 on subsidies for women.
-Of the 90 start scholarships awarded in 2011, 59 went to women (66%) and 31 to men (34%).
+Of the 90 start scholarships 51 went to women (57%) and 39 to men (43%).
 The aim of equal access to transfer payments by the Ministry for Education, the Arts and Culture thereby seems almost to have been achieved.
 Apart from this, the government's Arts and Culture Report takes account of gender criteria, so the promotion of women in the field of art and culture can be described.

 Organisations such as "Fiftitu%" and "IG Kultur Vorarlberg" in particular are striving to reduce the gender-specific imbalance in the arts and cultural field: thus at a networking meeting of women creators of culture, a catalogue of measures was drawn up that demands the implementation of gender mainstreaming in the cultural field and the development of specific measures for women creators of arts and culture.